 Hanenberg urged Schelling to resist.
 Because: 'In general, it is essential that the professional with a statutory right of confidentiality also ensures that this right is safeguarded.
 For a lawyer, this means that, if necessary, he invokes his right of non-disclosure.
 After all, information that a lawyer has obtained in the exercise of his profession should, in principle, remain confidential.'

 Due to his professional secrecy, Hanenberg does not answer the question of what he thinks of the use of private detectives in this case.
-B&S, the Dutch Bar Association, and Daniel Mahyari did not answer questions.
+B&S, the Dutch Bar Association, and Daniel M. did not answer questions.

 ----